JarbasAl/ZZZ_mycroft_jarbas_utils/README.md

 # BusResponderBackend

 This allows a skill to add a response handler that is triggered on certain message types, the callback function then updates the response data at the end and the reply is transmitted

-Initialization args are optional and mostly intended for debug/consistency/server_client architecture configuration override

     from jurebes.messagebus import ResponderBackend